-In 1913, the Nobel Prize for literature was awarded to Indian poet Rabindranath Tagore (1861-1941).
+In 1913, the Nobel Prize for Literature was awarded to Indian poet Rabindranath Tagore (1861-1941).
 It was the first time the prize was given to an Asian writer.
 But Tagore was more than a poet.
 He wrote numerous novels, short stories and plays.
 He composed over two thousand songs, including the national anthem of India.
-He was a philosopher, an educator, an activist, and influenced such important figures as Gandhi and Einstein.
-Late in his life he became a respected painter.
+He was a philosopher, an educator, an activist, and he influenced such important figures as Gandhi and Einstein.
+Late in his life, he became a respected painter.
 But sixty years after his death, the most creative genius of the Indian Renaissance is little known outside his own country.
-‘Tagore- The Wisdom Master’ looks into the life and work of this “myriad-minded man” whose ideas still have great relevance for the world today.
+‘Tagore- The Wisdom Master’ looks into the life and work of this “myriad-minded man” whose ideas still have great relevance for today’s world.

 Producer: David Swatling

 Broadcast: March 21, 2003